Accessible Mental Wellness Initiative

 This initiative doesn’t exist without the community coming together

-All of the clients served at satellite locations are living below the Federal Poverty Level or are ALICE (Asset, Limited, Income, Constrained, Employed).
+All of the clients served at these locations are living below the Federal Poverty Level or are ALICE (Asset, Limited, Income, Constrained, Employed).
 For more information about the ALICE population, see Brown County United Way’s study.

 What We Do